AntonioFasano/filleR/README.md

 For a usable 2 pages CSV see [here](https://github.com/AntonioFasano/filleR/blob/master/form.csv).

-The form XXXXbefore and XXXafter filling (unfortunately not in English).
+Here is the form [before](https://github.com/AntonioFasano/filleR/blob/master/form.pdf) and [after](https://github.com/AntonioFasano/filleR/blob/master/form-filled.pdf) filling (unfortunately not in English).

 First of all, to keep track of pages used,  we have to add a page counter every time we call `plot.new`.
-It could be a good idea to define:
+So it could be a good idea to define a new-page function:

     PAGE.COUNT=0